WellthCare

 The two primary employer penalties are:

-1. Penalty A (4980H(a)): Triggered if the employer does not offer coverage to at least 95% of its full-time employees and their dependents, and at least one employee receives a Marketplace subsidy.
+1. Penalty A (4980H(a)): Triggered if the employer does not offer coverage to at least 95% of its full-time employees and their dependents, and at least one employee gets a Marketplace subsidy.
 The annual penalty is $2,970 (for 2024) multiplied by all full-time employees (minus the first 30).

-2. Penalty B (4980H(b)): Triggered if the employer does offer coverage to at least 95% of full-time employees, but the coverage is deemed unaffordable or does not provide minimum value to an employee who then receives a Marketplace subsidy.
+2. Penalty B (4980H(b)): Triggered if the employer does offer coverage to at least 95% of full-time employees, but the coverage is deemed unaffordable or doesn't provide minimum value to an employee who then receives a Marketplace subsidy.
 The annual penalty is $4,460 (for 2024) per employee who receives a subsidy.

 Strategic Considerations for Employers and Employees